azsdk/azsdk-docs/01-Subscription-Security-(SS)/Readme.md

 [Back to top…](Readme.md#contents)

 ----------------------------------------------------------
-## AzSDK: Suscription Security Alerts
+## AzSDK: Suscription Activity Alerts

 #### Subscription Activity Alerts (based on Azure Insights)

 > **Note**: The alerts setup covered on this page uses the native 'Insights-based' alerts mechanism offered by the Azure PG.
 In the 'Alerting & Monitoring' section, we also cover support for OMS-based alerts which enable similar scenarios (and more).
 We have found that both approaches are in use across LoB application teams.

 ### Overview
 This module helps setup and manage subscription and resource activity-based alerts in your Azure subscription.
 These alerts can be configured against actions that get recorded in Azure Audit Logs.
 These activity logs are natively generated upon resource activity by various ARM-based log providers (which are typically correspond to the different resource types in Azure).